LukeGrahamLandry/franca/docs/codegen.md

 So you can run code that downloads a c libary, saves it somewhere, formats that path into a string with `#add_include_path` and builds that into your program.
 Indeed most of `tests/external/*.fr` does just that.

+Unfortunately compiling the c compiler itself to run at comptime is an extra ~500ms tax.
+You only pay tax when the c code changes as it's cached seperately from the rest of the program.
+If you run with FRANCA_MORE_CACHE=1 you only pay tax when the c compiler's code changes.
+If you run with FRANCA_NO_CACHE=1 you pay tax every time.

 ## TODO: document me!